-Mike’s Thoughts: This preserve is not sandy like much of Indiana Dunes National Lakeshore and, therefore, offers a different array of wildflowers that you’d often see farther from Lake Michigan.
+Mike’s Thoughts: This preserve is not sandy like much of Indiana Dunes National Park and, therefore, offers a different array of wildflowers that you’d often see farther from Lake Michigan.

 - There is no longer a heron rookery at this site.
 The birds have moved on to nest in other areas.

-- Not to be confused with nearby Indiana Dunes State Park, which charges an entrance fee, Indiana Dunes National Lakeshore is free to the public and offers a wide array of high-quality habitats.
+- Not to be confused with nearby Indiana Dunes State Park, which charges an entrance fee, Indiana Dunes National Park is free to the public and offers a wide array of high-quality habitats.
 The park, which is part of the National Park Service, spreads out along fifteen miles of Lake Michigan’s southern shoreline and comprises 15,000 acres of habitats ranging from wetlands to dunes.

 Learn more about Heron Rookery Trail from these websites: